 Will the products I buy from Edmund Optics comply with the RoHS Directive?

 As a manufacturer and supplier of a diverse range of products, EO continuously reviews our product offering with product designers and suppliers to improve our product lines and meet RoHS requirements whenever possible.
-Due to the complex nature of optics, many optical components must include the use of restricted substances to maintain the effective refractive index, partial dispersion and UV transmittance for various technical applications.
-These products which contain these substances utilize exemptions which are reviewed on a regular basis by the appropriate regulating body.
+Due to the complex nature of optics, many optical components must include the use of restricted substances to maintain the effective refractive index, partial dispersion, and UV transmittance for various technical applications.
+These products that contain these substances utilize exemptions, which are reviewed on a regular basis by the appropriate regulating body.
 We may find that an exemption has not been renewed or it has expired.
-We will do our due diligence in ensuring that the website, and all documentation is updated at our earliest opportunity should this occur.
+We will do our due diligence in ensuring that the website and all documentation is updated at our earliest opportunity should this occur.